From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Conclusion

 {\thesection-\arabic{equation}} {\thesection-\arabic{proposition}} {\thesection-\arabic{lemma}} {\thesection-\arabic{theorem}} {\thesection-\arabic{definition}} \pagenumbering{arabic} {App-\arabic{page}}

 For the sake of simple notations, we do not include in the appendix the dependence in the features when not necessary.
 For instance, the decision of a policy will be denoted as $\pi(\mathbf{y})$ (as opposed to $\pi(\mathbf{x},\mathbf{y})$.
-The out-of-sample distribution will be $F$ instead of $F_{x_0}$ and the historical distributions will be for every $i \in \{1,\ldots,\numS\},$ referred to as $H_i$ instead of $F_{x_i}$.